 The Fashion Law Project is a comprehensive academic center at Loyola Law School focused on the unique and all-encompassing legal issues affecting the fashion industry in the U.S. and internationally.
-It's multifaceted design provides programming for several audiences including: law students, design students, legal professionals and fashion industry professionals.
+Its multifaceted design provides programming for several audiences including law students, design students, legal professionals and fashion industry professionals.

 Loyola is entering into its second year of offering fashion law courses which explore issues like the everyday problems faced by fashion brands, the fundamental areas of law a fashion lawyer must know to resolve those issues as well as helping students develop an understanding of brand building (including licensing), celebrity endorsement and promotions, employment law and agreements, fashion financing, import/export rules and regulations, and industry focused intellectual property (including counterfeit), to name a few.

 Fashion is a $300 billion industry in the U.S., and in Los Angeles the fashion industry alone generates $58.2 billion in revenue through 168,400 jobs in Los Angeles and Orange Counties, surpassing New York annually in revenue since 1998.
-With Los Angeles as a fashion capitol, Loyola Law School, located in downtown Los Angeles, is a technologically advanced, teaching and research institution located in the heart of this rapidly growing industry.
+With Los Angeles as a fashion capital, Loyola Law School, located in downtown Los Angeles, is a technologically advanced, teaching and research institution located in the heart of this rapidly growing industry.
 Loyola Law School, surrounded by over 10,000 fashion companies and located in one of the most diverse cities in the world, is ideally situated to provide academic and industry forums for this growing industry sector.*

 The Fashion Law Project has several components including:

-- Fashion Law Courses and Sub-Concentration: Loyola Law School students can select a variety of courses focused on fashion law as well as pursing the Fashion-Law Sub-Concentration which includes taking a minimum of three fashion courses.
+- Fashion Law Courses and Sub-Concentration: Loyola Law School students can select a variety of courses focused on fashion law as well as pursuing the Fashion-Law Sub-Concentration which includes taking a minimum of three fashion courses.
 Courses include: